GaijinEntertainment/daScript/doc/source/reference/language/expressions.rst

     exp := exp_cond '?' exp1 ':' exp2

-conditionally evaluate an expression depending on the result of an expression. if expr_cond is true, only expr1 will be evaluated. similarly if false - only expr2.
+This conditionally evaluate an expression depending on the result of an expression.
+If expr_cond is true, only exp1 will be evaluated.
+Similarly, if false, only exp2.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ??
 Null-coalescing operator